 Let’s talk

 Email michael@onceuponahill.com or send me a direct message on Twitter.
-I’m open to story tips, reading recommendations, counterpoints to recently published arguments, views outside Washington, DC or anything else I should know.
+I’m open to story tips, reading recommendations, counterpoints to recently published arguments, views outside Washington, DC, or anything else I should know.
 I’m also grateful when readers help me correct mistakes—something I try to do in the original article as quickly as possible.
 Need an extra layer of security?
-DM and I’ll tell you how to get in touch on an encrypted app like Signal.
+DM me and I’ll tell you how to get in touch on an encrypted app like Signal.